spryker/spryker-docs/docs/dg/dev/guidelines/security-guidelines.md

 ## ACL configuration

-* Make sure that, acl configuration to suit your requirements and restrict access to sensitive data.
+Set up the ACL configuration according to your requirements and restrict access to sensitive data.
 For more information, see [ACL configuration](/docs/pbc/all/merchant-management/{{page.version}}/marketplace/marketplace-merchant-portal-core-feature-overview/persistence-acl-configuration.html).

 ## Summary